Akhlak-Hossain-Jim/invoice/README.md

 Now it's your turn to Print

 ## Issue
-As it is an only front-end app it won't save any work inherently.
-Without saving the work exiting or refreshing the Browser or APP your work will lose.
+ * As it is an only front-end app it won't save any work inherently.
+ * Without saving the work exiting or refreshing the Browser or App your work will lose.